Vivienne Acheampong: Career

-For her role in the television production of The Sandman she received advice from Neil Gaiman, the author of the The Sandman graphic novel, when he advised that although the character Lucienne was a male character called Lucien in the original text she should trust in herself and that she had been chosen to play the role for a reason.
+For her role in the television production of The Sandman she received the advice from Neil Gaiman, author of The Sandman graphic novel, that although the character Lucienne was a male character in the original text, she should trust that she had been chosen to play the role for a reason.
 Acheampong was unfamiliar with the story or the original comic book series prior to being cast in the role.
 Acheampong and The Sandman co-star Tom Sturridge guested on Empire magazine's The Pilot TV Podcast to discuss the production.